 What is the benefit of being a member?

 As a member, your WEA/NEA insurance provides up to $25,000 in attorney fees if you are charged with a crime related to your job.
 (Remember, you don't have to be guilty to be charged.)
 You'd lose again if you are sued in civil court (if, for example, a student is injured while under your supervision) because, as a non-member, you would not be eligible for up to $1 million in insurance coverage to pay attorney fees and damages in employment-related lawsuits.
 You vote in all elections pertaining to SEA leadership and representation of the organization at various conventions.
 You are eligible to run for SEA office including be a Building Representative.
 You also have access to the Attorney Referral program.
 Click here for more information.

-An electronic version of the 2015-2016 school year calendar is available on the SEA website.
-You can access this by going to the main page of the website and clicking on the "RESOURCES" tab.
+An electronic version of the 2019-2020 school year calendar is available on "Calendar" page on the SEA website.
+It's also accessible by going to the main page of the website and clicking on the "RESOURCES" tab.

 If I'm having a problem at my job, what do I do?

 If you are comfortable approaching your SEA Building Representative, talk to him/her first.
 They may be able to help you resolve the problem.
 If the nature of the problem is confidential or beyond the skills of the Building Rep, please call the SEA office.
 The phone number is 206.283.8443.
 The staff is assigned according to school and program, so please be prepared to tell the receptionist where you work.
 A staff member will discuss the issue you with you and work on a mutually agreeable strategy to rectify the problem.

 What are the rules around staff votes?

 1.For school budgets, CSIPs, professional development plans, use of TRI days, or contract waivers: